Find Grad Schools

 Online Construction Trades Programs

-In 2020-2021, 883 schools offered a construction trades program of some type.
+In the 2020-2021 academic year, 883 schools offered some type of construction trades program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes